Coherence revival under the Unruh effect and its metrological advantage: Quantum coherence and its revival

-In the upper line of Fig.\ref{fig2}, we plot the quantum coherence as a function of initial state choice $\Delta_0$ and Unruh temperature $T_U$, for different value of detector's energy spacing.
-By numerically analysis, we find that above \emph{coherence revival} occurs when the initial state satisfying $\Delta_0\in(0,1]$, bounded by the white solid curves in Fig.\ref{fig2}(a)-\ref{fig2}(c).
-We also note that for larger energy spacing of a UDW detector, the revival of coherence is more suppressed.
+In the upper line of Fig.\ref{fig2}, we plot the quantum coherence as a function of initial state choice $\Delta_0$ and Unruh temperature $T_U$, for different {values of the} detector's energy spacing.
+By {numerical} analysis, we find that above \emph{coherence revival} occurs when the initial state satisfying $\Delta_0\in(0,1]$, bounded by the white solid curves in Fig.\ref{fig2}(a)-\ref{fig2}(c).
+We also note that the revival of coherence is suppressed for {the} larger energy spacing of a UDW detector.